Observables in a remote interface are reactive streams of Event instances in

 let event = Event(Connection(type: "wifi"))

-This initializer will return nil
+This initializer will return nil if encoding fails (highly unlikely).

 Not all Events must be wrapped in objects.
 In Swift, many data types implement the Encodable protocol: strings, booleans, ints, doubles, arrays, dictionaries, etc.